Ambassador Alexander Huber

 Why did you become a chef?

-What is the most beautiful thing about your job?
+What is the best thing about your profession?

-"The handling of food and the feeling of making people happy through my food.
-But I also love the craft of cooking, The culinary arts, the flavors - it just inspires me every day."
+"Working with food and the feeling of making people happy with my cooking.
+But I also love the craft of cooking, the culinary arts, the flavors – it simply inspires me anew every day."

-"First - I think sustainability is not a trend but a way of life that is desirable for all of us.
-Sustainability plays a big role in my kitchen and has for years."
+"First – I think sustainability is not a trend but a way of life that is desirable for all of us.
+In my kitchen, sustainability plays a big role and has for years."

 What does respect for food mean to you?

-"Everything - without it, you can't cook well, but you can't live well either.
-But you should also have respect for the craft in general.
-For me, both the contact with producers but also knowing and appreciating their products is important!"
+"Everything – without it, you can neither cook well nor live well.
+But one should also generally have respect for the craft.
+For me, contact with producers and knowing and appreciating their products are important!"

 Which Nesmuk knife is your favorite and why?

-"I love my first Janus with bog oak handle this I have now for 11 years and should be one from the beginning of Nesmuk.
-I cherish the knife every day."
+"I love my first Janus with a bog oak handle; I've had it for 11 years now, and it must be one of Nesmuk's early pieces.
+I cherish and care for this knife every day."

-Why are good tools so important in your profession?
+Why is good craftsmanship so important in your profession?

-"What applies in my kitchen / restaurant Quality and respect are paramount!
-Of course, this also applies to my tools."
+"What applies in my kitchen/restaurant is that quality and respect are paramount!
+This, of course, also applies to my tools."

 business?

-"This has to be carried through from front to back and starts with the producers.
-Dealing with employees and setting an example of sustainability is certainly the top priority.
-Regionality, environmentally conscious actions, local products of the highest quality and use according to the seasons are other activities that must be listed.
+"It has to be consistent from start to finish and begins with the producers.
+Dealing with employees and leading by example in sustainability is certainly paramount.
+Regionality, environmentally conscious actions, using local products of the highest quality and according to the seasons are further activities that must be mentioned.

-I think you just have to embrace your home with all the products and circumstances then you're already living a bit sustainably."
+I think you simply have to embrace your homeland with all its products and conditions, then you already live somewhat sustainably."

-What makes Nesmuk knives different from others you've worked with before?
+How do Nesmuk knives differ from others you've worked with before?

-"A lot - The shape, weight and sharpness.
-Plus, the knives look pretty darn cool!"
+"Many things – the shape, weight, and sharpness.
+Plus, the knives look damn cool!"

 huberwirt

-The Huberwirt is pure inn cult, spiced up with culinary, musical and cabaret events in a traditional, stylish ambience.
-A piece of culture combined with Bavarian cordiality and good service.
-400 years of family tradition are also 400 years of inn history and these make the Huberwirt a small piece of Bavarian culture.
+Huberwirt is pure inn culture, spiced up with culinary, musical, and cabaret events in a traditional, stylish ambiance.
+A piece of culture combined with Bavarian hospitality and good service.
+400 years of family tradition also means 400 years of inn history, making Huberwirt a small piece of Bavarian culture.

-Alexander Huber obtains his goods exclusively from selected producers from the region around Pleiskirchen or from top suppliers of the top gastronomy.
-In the kitchen, the quality of the goods is paramount: meat and sausage products are made in the in-house butchery and all dishes are prepared from foods that are made from basic ingredients themselves.
+Alexander Huber sources his goods exclusively from selected producers in the Pleiskirchen region or from top suppliers in fine dining.
+In the kitchen, the quality of the ingredients is paramount: meat and sausage products are produced in the in-house butcher shop, and all dishes are prepared from ingredients that are made from basic raw materials themselves.

-Alexander Huber's distinctive quality thinking never lets him tire.
-He is always on the lookout for new specialties and products.
+Alexander Huber's strong focus on quality never tires him.
+He is always looking for new specialties and products.